What is the Federal Perkins Loan?

 - Next, Wheaton College awards $1,000 Perkins Loans to higher need second-year students (determined by subtracting the EFC from the cost-of-attendance.)
 Priority is given to students who submit a financial aid application by April 15.

 - Additionally, Wheaton College awards $2,000 Perkins Loans to graduate students with exceptional financial need (determined by subtracting the EFC from the cost-of-attendance.)
 Priority is given to students who submit a FAFSA by April 15.

 - Wheaton College also awards $2,000 Perkins Loans to juniors and seniors whose parent was denied a PLUS loan.

 How does a student apply for the Federal Perkins Loan?

 The student applies for financial aid by completing the application process.
 Federal Perkins loan eligibility is considered as part of the financial aid award process.
 If a Federal Perkins loan is awarded, the student can choose to accept or decline the loan, or accept a partial amount.

 When a student takes out a Federal Perkins loan for the first time, he must complete a Master Promissory Note (MPN).
-He will be notified when the MPN is available to sign in the Financial Aid Office.
+He will be notified when the MPN is available to sign in the Student Financial Services Office.
 The student will also be asked to complete Federal Perkins Loan Entrance Counseling, a process which involves the student’s reading and understanding conditions for borrowing Federal Perkins funds.
 Once these two steps have been completed the loan funds are ready to be disbursed into the student’s student account on campus at the beginning of each semester.